ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 ![rust-libp2p bootstrap node establishing its first connections](../assets/2023-07-rust-libp2p-based-ipfs-bootstrap-node-memory.png)

-A small tangent: in case you are interested in more IPFS network related metrics, take a look at the [weekly IPFS measurement reports](https://github.com/plprobelab/network-measurements/blob/master/reports/README.md).
+A small tangent: in case you are interested in more IPFS public DHT metrics, take a look at the [probelab DHT metrics and reports](https://probelab.io/ipfsdht/).

 # Closing